LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 ```
 ### Monochrome Mode Reporting
 If the monochrome option is set to false, then the console output is not as readable as it should be.
-The output when the monochrome option is set to false is shown in the above example.
-It is just because, if the monochrome is not defined in Cucumber Options, it takes it as false by default.
+It is just because, if the monochrome is not defined in Cucumber Options, it sets it to false by default.
 How to specify it:
 ```
 @CucumberOptions( monochrome = true );
 ```
-CucumberOption code should look like this:
+With new 'Pretty" plugin and monochrome option set to true, CucumberOption code should look like this:
 ### TestRunner.java
 ```
 package runners;